enochian/enochian.github.io/_posts/2015-7-11-vision-voice.md

 Pisces, Sagittarius, Sagittarius.
 [220: AL—this vision occured 3 years earlier.]<br>
 Moon / Art / Art.<br><br>
 Comment: The disturbance of Equilibrium caused by the Coming of the Aeon.</center>

+Green sky covered with gold stars, dark.
+The imagery is the four beasts of Daniel and Apocalypse, surrounding the throne of the Elders (seen in Aethyr 30), as in ATU XXI and ATU X Rider-Waite.
+Also the Kerubs of the Elements, following on from the Pentagram Ritual symbolism in Aethyr 30 (Kerubs are seen in Supreme Pentagram Ritual of GD).

+East: Eagle-angel, wings hide heaven (the immediate, scary future).
+Speech reminiscent of ATU XX in Rider-Waite.
+South: A lion wounded and perplexed, the Beast 666, Sol in Strength.
+West: Bull, white with horns of white and black and gold, scarlet mouth, sapphire eyes, cleaving sky with sword, lightning and deep clouds of Indigo.
+Again the YHVH symbolism.
+North: Man on Great horse with scourge and balances (Libra/Lamed/Justice), black velvet - Death of Apocalypse (Kalki) (Note: Death/Kalki, as is Horus, is "crowned and conquering" in Revelation).

+Current of destiny in the body of Nuit.
+Everything is changed, and it only looks like chaos (CHAOS = Chokmah and a name of the Beast, see Biroco Kaos 14) but it is the skeleton of a new truth.
+Light consumed in womb of Binah to create itself anew.
+LVX/INRI:IAO/TARO passwords (see The Wake World)—LVX cross hidden in cubical Swastika.
+65, 231, 21, 78.
+18º SR?

+Daleth in Egg of white light (Amalantrah Working?
+"It's all in the egg."